scikit-learn/enhancement_proposals/slep006/proposal.rst

 --------

-This SLEP proposes an API to configure estimators, scorers, and CV splitters to request metadata for calling methods such as `fit`.
-Meta-estimators or functions that consume estimators, scorers, or CV splitters will use this API to pass in the requested metadata.
+This SLEP proposes an API to configure estimators, scorers, and CV splitters to request metadata when calling methods such as `fit`.
+Meta-estimators or functions that wrap estimators, scorers, or CV splitters will use this API to pass in the requested metadata.

 Motivation and Scope